themindfulbit/td/_content/1-episodes/2014-01-17-063-intro-to-responsive-design.md

 {{ theme:partial src="image-set" title="Taste the Rainbow" show="{{ number }}" file="div-colors.png" }}

 Notice the gray bars outside the `#posts` and `#links` elements.
-That's the color of the enclosing `#nav` element's automatic margins showing through.
+That color is the enclosing `#nav` element's automatic column padding showing through.

 Let's get back to the Sass for a bit.
 Did you notice the nesting?
 How about the variables for the colors?
 Pretty simple, huh?